amitsk00/gcp-sec-engg/docs/exam_notes.md

 * Authorized view
   * main table and target view should be in same regional location (but can be in diff datasets)
+  * `BQ User` role is enough to run queries against it and `bigquery.dataViewer` to see the data

 ## IAM